Biotechnology | Pharmaceutical Analysis | Analysis and Quality Determination in Biotechnological Drug Production

 Increase efficiency and product quality by optimizing the process control during the fermentation of cell cultures

-Online process monitoring using NIR spectroscopy provides process transparency
+Online process monitoring using NIR spectroscopy provides process transparency and accurate controllability

 Mutual parameter dependencies and fast chemical reactions in this biotechnological process require intensive monitoring.
 At the same time, the measurement technology used must not have any effects, such as impurities, on the cell cultures.
 Traditional process analytical technologies could not achieve this and so time consuming offline measurements and manual sampling methods were often used instead.
 Immediate intervention and accurate control of the process was not possible.